Public decision list June 29, 2021

 - Refer to the opinion of the Objections Committee for the reasons for the decision.

-6. Political Evening and the list of commitments council meeting July 1, 2021 / Hans Gaillard
+6. Political Evening and the list of commitments from the council meeting on July 1, 2021 / Hans Gaillard

-The college discusses the items scheduled for political night on July 1, 2021.
+The council discusses the items on the agenda for the political evening of July 1, 2021.

 7. MRE: General Board June 30, 2021 / Hans Gaillard

 The next meeting of the General Board of the Eindhoven Metropolitan Region is scheduled for June 30, 2021.
-Through this advice, the agenda and documents are submitted to the college for notification.
+This advisory report presents the agenda and documents for the attention of the college.

-The college decides to take note of the agenda and underlying documents for the consultation of the General Board of the Eindhoven Metropolitan Region dated June 30, 2021.
+The council decides to take note of the agenda and underlying documents for the meeting of the General Board of the Eindhoven Metropolitan Region on June 30, 2021.

-For some time there has been a growing waiting list of Wmo applications in the CMD.
-This is caused by an increasing number of applications for a customized Wmo facility.
-In order to eliminate this waiting list, it is proposed to work with a shortened application procedure for a number of social services for both clients on the waiting list and new clients.
-This in until at least October 1, or until the waiting list is largely eliminated.
-In addition, it is proposed to hire additional formation for processing Wmo applications.
+For some time now, there has been a growing waiting list for Wmo applications in the cmd.
+This is caused by an increasing number of applications for customized Wmo provisions.
+In order to eliminate this waiting list, it is proposed to use a shortened application procedure for a number of customized provisions for both clients on the waiting list and new clients.
+This will remain in effect until at least October 1, or until the waiting list has been largely eliminated.
+In addition, it is proposed to hire additional staff to process Wmo applications.

 College Decision:

-- To handle Wmo applications related to a number of customized services through an abbreviated application process until Oct.
-1, 2021;
+- to process Wmo applications relating to a number of customized provisions via a shortened application procedure until October 1, 2021;

-- temporarily hire additional capacity to process Wmo applications.
+- temporarily hire additional capacity for processing Wmo applications.

 9. Regional Reporting and Coordination Function (RMC) policy framework 2021-2024 / Jos de Bruin

-The RMC policy framework 2021-2024 was recently adopted by the Executive Committee 'fighting school absenteeism and early school leaving ZOB'.
-The RMC policy framework shows which accents are needed in the coming years to offer all young people that future perspective and how we finance that.
-The city council will be informed about the RMC policy framework 2021-2024 through a paragraph in the council information letter.
+The RMC policy framework for 2021-2024 was recently adopted by the Administrative Committee for Combating School Absenteeism and Early School Leaving (ZOB).
+The RMC policy framework outlines the priorities for the coming years in order to offer all young people prospects for the future and how we will finance this.
+The municipal council will be informed about the RMC policy framework 2021-2024 via a section in the council information letter.

 The College:

-- will inform the City Council of this through the next Council Information Letter;
+- informs the municipal council about this in the next Council Information Letter;

-- Decides to adopt the multi-year budget associated with the RMC Policy Framework for 2021, 2022, 2023 and 2024 subject to final allocation of state funds.
+- decides to adopt the multi-year budget for 2021, 2022, 2023, and 2024 associated with the RMC policy framework, subject to the final allocation of government funds.